rfuzzo/MWSE/docs/source/apis/tes3.md

 **Parameters**:

 * `params` (table)
-	* `reference1` ([tes3reference](../../types/tes3reference)): Position of the starting point of the LoS check.
+	* `reference1` ([tes3reference](../../types/tes3reference)): *Optional*.
+Position of the starting point of the LoS check.
 For actors, this point is set to position of this reference's head.
 For other objects the starting point is at the top of its bounding box.
-	* `reference2` ([tes3reference](../../types/tes3reference)): Position of the ending point of the LoS check.
+	* `reference2` ([tes3reference](../../types/tes3reference)): *Optional*.
+Position of the ending point of the LoS check.
 For actors, this point is set to position of this reference's head.
 For other objects the ending point is at the top of its bounding box.
-	* `position1` ([tes3vector3](../../types/tes3vector3), table): Position of the starting point of the LoS check.
+	* `position1` ([tes3vector3](../../types/tes3vector3), table): *Optional*.
+Position of the starting point of the LoS check.
 Modified by height1.
-	* `height1` ([tes3vector3](../../types/tes3vector3), table): *Optional*.
+	* `height1` (number): *Default*: `0`.
 Moves the starting point upwards (+Z direction) by this amount.
 Normally used to simulate head height from a position that is on the ground.
-Defaults to 0.
-	* `position2` ([tes3vector3](../../types/tes3vector3), table): Position of the ending point of the LoS check.
+	* `position2` ([tes3vector3](../../types/tes3vector3), table): *Optional*.
+Position of the ending point of the LoS check.
 Modified by height2.
-	* `height2` ([tes3vector3](../../types/tes3vector3), table): *Optional*.
+	* `height2` (number): *Default*: `0`.
 Moves the starting point upwards (+Z direction) by this amount.
 Normally used to simulate head height from a position that is on the ground.
-Defaults to 0.

 **Returns**: